CellMigStandOrg/biotracks/examples/TrackMate/readme.md

 The examples in the *TrackMate* directory were generated using the [Getting Started with TrackMate guide](http://imagej.net/Getting_started_with_TrackMate) on the official TrackMate homepage.

+TrackMate version used to produce these results: `TrackMate version="3.4.2"`

 ### The test dataset
 The [test dataset](http://imagej.net/Getting_started_with_TrackMate#The_test_image) used can be uploaded in ImageJ: